Teacher Professional Development

 Instructor: Drew Williams

 Drew Williams is an Instructional Coach at Lone Star Middle School in the Nampa School District and has worked in education for more than ten years.
-Her teaching experiences include art, digital photography and yearbook.
-Drew has a master’s degree in art education from Boise State University.
-Prior to teaching middle school, Drew was the Associate Curator of Education at the Boise Art Museum.
+Her teaching experiences include art, digital photography, and yearbook.
+Drew has a Master’s degree in Art Education from Boise State University.
+Prior to teaching middle school, Drew was the Associate Curator of Education at Boise Art Museum.
 She is passionate about creative, personalized, and accessible learning experiences.

 Participants will be able to register for two optional Boise State or Northwest Nazarene professional development credits.